 — Calories: 670.

-— Fat: 53 grams.
+— Fat: 54 grams.

-— Carbohydrates: 13 grams (3 grams dietary fiber, 6 grams total sugars).
+— Carbohydrates: 15 grams (3 grams dietary fiber, 7 grams total sugars).

-— Protein: 38 grams.
+— Protein: 34 grams.

-— Sodium: 740 milligrams.
+— Sodium: 890 milligrams.

-— Cholesterol: 170 milligrams.
+— Cholesterol: 165 milligrams.

 What’s the Best Keto Option?

-“There are different variations and interpretations of the diet.
-People trying keto on their own, without guidance from a qualified dietitian, may be missing the mark for nutrients, vitamins and minerals, and may be loading up on foods that may not support their health long term.”
+“There are different variations and interpretations of the diet,” she adds.
+“People trying keto on their own, without guidance from a qualified dietitian, may be missing the mark for nutrients, vitamins and minerals, and may be loading up on foods that may not support their health long term.”

 Whether you opt for a meal delivery service or do it yourself, it’s important to make sure you’re getting enough of all the nutrients you need, so consider talking to a nutritionist at the outset.

 More from U.S. News